Rules and Guidelines for Hosting IAU GAs

 - local maps and other relevant information.

-The Host offers a Welcoming Reception for all participants on the evening of the First Session of the GA, Tuesday evening of the first week, without any cost for the participants.
+The Host offers a Welcoming Reception for all participants on the evening of the First Session of the GA, at no cost to the participants.

 Coffee and tea during breaks are to be included in the Registration fee.

-Social events, e.g., closing dinner, concerts, post-meeting tours or tours on the free Sunday are optional; a charge for them is acceptable if necessary.
+Social events, e.g., closing dinner, concerts, post-meeting tours or tours on the free Saturday and Sunday are optional; a charge for them is acceptable if necessary.

 The Host is expected to offer all normal services associated with the running of a large international scientific meeting, like a Registration Desk, an Information Desk, a Travel Desk, a Hotel Booking desk, and Bank Services.

-The Peter Gruber Foundation (PGF) offers annually its Cosmology Prize to an accomplished astronomer.
-The IAU provides members for the Advisory Board of the PGF Cosmology Prize.
-In the year of a GA, this Prize and two PGF Scholarships are awarded during the GA Opening Ceremony, in coordination with the IAU.
-To celebrate further, the PGF normally organizes a reception and private dinner, in consultation with the Host and the IAU.
+The Gruber Foundation (TGF) offers annually its Cosmology Prize to an accomplished astronomer.
+The IAU provides members for the Advisory Board of the TGF Cosmology Prize.
+In the year of a GA, this Prize and one TGF Fellowship are awarded during the GA Opening Ceremony, in coordination with the IAU.
+To celebrate further, the TGF normally organizes a reception and private dinner, in consultation with the Host and the IAU.

 It is customary that the Host country takes the advantage of the presence at the GA of the numerous highly qualified specialists in astronomy and astrophysics, by organizing events with their collaboration for the general public, in particular teachers.